 If you’d like to run your own #RainbowPlaques workshop, the template is free for everyone: you can download a PDF here.
 Feel free to contact me for tips – and we’d love it if you’d archive them on social media using the hashtag too.

-In 2019, I researched and wrote the content for the West Yorkshire Queer Stories history trail app – and in summer 2021, I’m giving a series of queer history tours in Leeds city centre for The Bookish Type queer bookshop.
-Keep an eye on their website for more info, and get in touch if you’d like to arrange a tour for your group or discuss developing a tour in another city.
+I lead queer history tours of Leeds and York for The Bookish Type queer bookshop and for English Heritage members.
+Keep an eye on The Bookish Type website for upcoming tours, and get in touch if you’d like to arrange a tour for your group or discuss developing a tour in another city.

 In 2016-17 I was the curatorial team lead for the exhibition York Out of the Closet: 50 Years of LGBT History (York Castle Museum).
 The exhibition combined oral histories, loaned objects and photographs to tell the story of LGBT life in York – focusing on social life, activism, crime, health and the history of York Pride – from 1967-2017.